yann-Choho/Colorizing-puzzle-app-improved/README.md

-# Puzzle using black and white images colorized with a CNN
+# Puzzle using grayscale images colorized with a CNN

 ## Using machine learning to colorize images